mthomps4/mthomps4.com-elixir-spike/assets/static/posts/software_development_a_woodworkers_perspective/part4-don't_be_a_hero.md

 **Don’t be a hero — It hurts.**

 -----------
 _note: Is this your title image?
 I lost the reference along the way...
-Let me know here! [github](https://github.com/mthomps4/posts)_
+Let me know @mthomps4_